-Earlier (pre-18th century) buildings would have avoided including valleys because of the difficulty of making them watertight with narrow slates and without expensive lead.
-The few slate valleys known appear to be a swept type although they may include lead soakers (see figure 13(a)).
+Earlier (pre-eighteenth century) buildings would have avoided including valleys because of the difficulty of making them water-tight with narrow slates and without expensive lead.
+The few slate valleys known appear to be a swept type although they may include lead soakers (Figure 19).